 Host a Potluck

 Invite your friends to let others celebrate your budget accomplishments.
-Having potluck is an affordable way to go since others will pitch in with main dishes, appetizers, and desserts.
+Having a potluck is an affordable way to go since others will pitch in with main dishes, appetizers, and desserts.
 If you have a grill and good sized backyard, you could set up some lawn games for entertainment.
 Otherwise, it only takes a deck of cards or a few board games to turn into hours of fun.

 How to Reward Yourself for Free

 You don’t always need money to have fun.
 Here are some financial tips for young adults, especially those who want to enjoy self-care with a smaller budget.